-8.2 Conclusions
+8.1 Conclusions

-- 8.2.1 The construction phase and EM&A programme of the Project commenced on 12 March 2012. - 8.2.2 For impact air quality monitoring, no exceedance was recorded at all monitoring stations in the reporting month - 8.2.3 For construction noise, no exceedance was recorded at all monitoring stations in the reporting month. - 8.2.4 For water quality, one (1) Action Level Exceedance of SS at SR7 during flood tide was recorded on 30 September 2015.
+- 8.1.1 The construction phase and EM&A programme of the Project commenced on 12 March 2012. - 8.1.2 For impact air quality monitoring, no exceedance was recorded at all monitoring stations in the reporting month - 8.1.3 For construction noise, no exceedance was recorded at all monitoring stations in the reporting month. - 8.1.4 For water quality, one (1) Action Level Exceedance of SS at IS(Mf)9 during flood tide was recorded on 6 Nov 2015.
 After investigation, there is no adequate information to conclude the recorded exceedance is related to this Contract.
-No Action and Limit Level exceedance was recorded on other monitoring date in the reporting month. - 8.2.5 A total of two sightings were made, both "on effort".
-Both sightings were recorded on the 7 September 2015.
-Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively.
-The first group sighted on the 7 September 2015 comprised one individual and the second, four individuals. - 8.2.6 Behaviour: On the 7 September 2015, the behaviour of the first sighting made was noted as travelling and the second group was engaged in multiple activities; feeding, surface active and travelling.
-No calves were sighted during impact surveys in September 2015.
-Locations of sighting with different behaviour are mapped in Figure 5d. - 8.2.7 No notification of complaint, summons or prosecution was received in the reporting period. - 8.2.8 Environmental site inspection was carried out 4 times in September 2015.
+No Action and Limit Level exceedance was recorded on other monitoring date in the reporting month. - 8.1.5 For dolphin monitoring, a total of five sightings of were made, one "on effort" and four "opportunistic".
+Three sightings were recorded on the 5 November 2015 and 2 on the 17 November 2015.
+Details are summarised and plotted in Appendix K and Figure 5c, respectively.
+The first group sighted on 5 November 2015 contained 2 individuals, second group contained 5 individuals and third group contain 4 individuals.
+The first group sighted on the 17 November 2015 contained two individuals, the second group, one individual. - 8.1.6 One calf was observed in November 2015, however, it surfaced only a few times and it is unclear which adult in the group was its mother.
+The most likely mother is HZMB 114.
+In line with best practices, a close approach to the calf was not attempted so as not to stress the calf or its mother.
+Details are summarised and plotted in 5e. - 8.1.7 Dolphin Behaviour: On the 5 November 2015, the first group encountered was "milling" (noted as "other" behaviour) and the second and third groups were both "travelling".
+On 17 November 2015, the first group was engaged in multiple behaviours, i.e., "feeding" and "surface active" and the second group was feeding. - 8.1.8 For dolphin monitoring, one (1) limit level exceedance is recorded.
+The Investigation is undergoing and investigation results will be reported in quarterly report (Sept Nov 2015). - 8.1.9 No environmental complaint, notification of summons or prosecution was received in the reporting period. - 8.1.10 Environmental site inspection was carried out 4 times in November 2015.
 Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits.

-8.3 Recommendations
+8.2 Recommendations

-8.3.1 According to the environmental site inspections performed in the reporting month, the following recommendations were provided:
+8.2.1 According to the environmental site inspections performed in the reporting month, the following recommendations were provided: